Milwaukee Mile

-The Milwaukee Mile is a 1.015 mi oval race track at the Wisconsin State Fair Park in West Allis, Wisconsin, a suburb west of Milwaukee.
+The Milwaukee Mile is a 1.015 mi oval race track at the Wisconsin State Fair Park in West Allis, Wisconsin, United States, a suburb west of Milwaukee.
 Opened in 1903 as a dirt track, it is the oldest operating motor speedway in the world.
 Inside the main track, the infield holds a 1.8 mi road circuit.
 Its grandstand and bleachers seat about 37,000 spectators.

 The Milwaukee Mile has hosted at least one auto race every year since its founding except during U.S. involvement in World War II.
 The track has held events sanctioned by major bodies, such as the AAA, USAC, NASCAR, CART/CCWS, and the IndyCar Series.
 There have also been many races in regional series such as ARTGO.

 Famous racers who have won at the track include: Barney Oldfield, Ralph DePalma, Rex Mays, Ted Horn, Johnny Mantz, Norm Nelson, Rodger Ward, Marshall Teague, Frank Mundy, Don White, Parnelli Jones, Paul Goldsmith, A. J. Foyt, Gordon Johncock, Mario Andretti, Al Unser, Jim Clark, Alan Kulwicki, Rick Mears, Tom Sneva, Michael Andretti, Nigel Mansell, Juan Pablo Montoya, Dario Franchitti, Kurt Busch, and Tony Kanaan.

 On December 16, 2009, Wisconsin State Fair Park officials confirmed that the Milwaukee Mile would host no NASCAR or IndyCar races in 2010.
 NASCAR confirmed that their June Nationwide Series date would remain in Wisconsin for 2010, as they announced they would hold a race at Road America for the first time since the Grand National Series raced there in 1956.
 NASCAR also announced on January 20, 2010, that the Milwaukee date for the truck series would be moved to August.
 The track hosted two ASA Late Model Series races in 2010.